chaudum/rgain3/README.md

+**This repository is a fork of Felix Krull's rgain repository on Bitbucket which aims to port the codebase to a modern Python 3 version.**

 rgain -- ReplayGain tools and Python library
 ============================================

 This Python package provides modules to read, write and calculate Replay Gain as well as 2 scripts that utilize these modules to do Replay Gain.